Home

 Skin Problems- French bulldogs have a high occurence of skin disorders.
 One is Hot Spots- An area of their skin that starts as irritation.
 Then by chewing and the dogs own self mutilation, it becomes swollen, infected and warm.
 Foul odor also follows the above symptoms.

-Atopic Dermatitus known by many other names, is a disorder of the immune system causing allergic reactions to pollen, dust, mold, grass, weeds, etc. Affected dogs can display reverse sneezing, hair loss, coat discoloration and reddening or crusty eyes.
+Atopic Dermatitis known by many other names, is a disorder of the immune system causing allergic reactions to pollen, dust, mold, grass, weeds, etc. Affected dogs can display reverse sneezing, hair loss, coat discoloration and reddening or crusty eyes.

 Von Willebrand disease- There are varying degrees of this hereditary bleeding disorder. vWD is an absence or deficiency of a protein factor in the blood, known as vWF, von Willebrand Factor.
 Some clinical symptoms include spontaneous bleeding from the gums or nose.
 In severe cases, toenail trimming can lead to major blood loss.
 This disease is similar to hemophilia seen in humans.